affix/redis-operator/README.md

 $ kubectl apply -f deploy
 ```

-This will deploy the operator, CRD, and rbac with an example redis setup with 3
+This will deploy the operator, CRD, and rbac with an example redis setup with 1
-replicas.
+replica.

 This does not currently deploy a functioning cluster